PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries/README.md

 When set to explicit `null` (default) it will disable any metrics resources in this deployment.

 When defined it will either create or source a Log Analytics Workspace and create Application Insights instances (one per each
 Scale Set).
 All instances will be automatically connected to the workspace.
 The name of the Application Insights instance will be derived from the Scale Set name and suffixed with `-ai`.

 All the settings available below are common to the Log Analytics Workspace and Application Insight instances.

 Following properties are available:

-- `name`                      - (`string`, required) name of the (common) Log Analytics Workspace
+- `name`                      - (`string`, required) name of the (common) Log Analytics Workspace.
-- `create_workspace`          - (`bool`, optional, defaults to `true`) controls whether we create or source an existing Log Analytics Workspace
+- `create_workspace`          - (`bool`, optional, defaults to `true`) controls whether we create or source an existing Log Analytics Workspace.
-- `resource_group_name`       - (`string`, optional, defaults to `var.resource_group_name`) name of the Resource Group hosting the Log Analytics Workspace
+- `resource_group_name`       - (`string`, optional, defaults to `var.resource_group_name`) name of the Resource Group hosting the Log Analytics Workspace.
-- `sku`                       - (`string`, optional, defaults to module defaults) the SKU of the Log Analytics Workspace.
+- `sku`                       - (`string`, optional, defaults to module default) the SKU of the Log Analytics Workspace.
-- `metrics_retention_in_days` - (`number`, optional, defaults to module defaults) workspace and insights data retention in days, possible values are between 30 and 730.
+- `metrics_retention_in_days` - (`number`, optional, defaults to module default) workspace and insights data retention in days, possible values are between 30 and 730.
 For sourced Workspaces this applies only to the Application Insights instances.

 Type: